UPDATED MAR 6, 2020

 With a rotating seasonal menu, True Food Kitchen (in Preston Center and Legacy West in Plano) guarantees that you’ll never be bored.
 This upscale-casual eatery provides anti-inflammatory, locally sourced brunches, lunches, and dinners that nourish the body.
 Nosh on favorites like their kale guacamole and edamame dumplings while you kick back on their sun-drenched patio.
 Dining on a weekend?
 Plan ahead and make a reservation online — True Food fills up quickly.

 For healthful soul food, you can’t beat the 20-year-old Dallas staple Sankofa Kitchen.
-Their diverse menu caters to both meat-eaters and vegetarians, but their vegan creations—like the vegan loaded nachos and “chicken” and waffles—are the real standouts.
+Their diverse menu caters to both meat-eaters and vegetarians, but their vegan creations—like the vegan loaded nachos and “chicken” and waffles—really stand out.
 Their friendly staff and laid-back vibe will have you feeling right at home in no time.

-The perfect work-day lunch spot, Gather Kitchen dishes out fast, wholesome lunches at their convenient downtown and Preston Center locations.
+The perfect work-day lunch spot, Gather Kitchen dishes out fast, wholesome lunches at their convenient downtown location in Thanksgiving Tower.
 Get creative and put together your own perfect bite from their wide selection of bases (including veggie noodles, cauliflower rice, and quinoa), veggies, and protein.
 Top it off with one of their six from-scratch sauces.
 Oh, and their completely customizable menu easily accommodates paleo, Whole30, and vegan diets.

 Even if you don’t know Inkmaster star and Dallas native Oliver Peck, you should know about his restaurant.
 Tiki Loco is a vegan counter-service spot in Deep Ellum known for vegan tacos, smoothies, fresh-pressed juice, and Hawaiian shaved ice.
 Grab a coffee early in the morning, plant-based, health-conscious grab-and-go items for lunch, or snag comfort food for late-night snacking after a night on the town.